waynekhan/waynekhan.github.io/_posts/2020-11-11-apple-one-more-thing-event.md

 Universal App: x86_64 and arm64 binaries in a single `.app/`, falling back to use Rosetta 2 if there is no compatible binary.

-MacBook Air, now fanless, incredible battery life, from $999.
+MacBook Air, now fanless, incredible battery life, from SGD 1449.

 ![MacBook Air]({{ site.url }}/assets/macbook-air-overview.png)

-Mac Mini, from $699.
+Mac Mini, from SGD 979.

-13" MacBook Pro, from $1299:
+13" MacBook Pro, from SGD 1849:

 ![MacBook Pro]({{ site.url }}/assets/macbook-pro-overview.png)